pr3b/lokad/content/posts/abcxyz.md

 - Download the TSV files using the links [here.](https://docs.lokad.com/gallery/dataset-one-echelon-2017/)
 - Go to the [Files tab](https://go.lokad.com/files/#/) tab of your Lokad account.
-- Create a new folder `/sample` (following the convention used in this documentation).
+- Create a new folder.
   {{< hint info >}}
   We are using `/sample` as the new folder name.
   {{< /hint >}}
-- Upload these files into the newly created folder.
+- Upload the files into the newly created folder.

 Your Lokad account should look like this: